What Sustainability Indicators Exist Now and Should be Used?

 2. The Environmental Performance Index (EPI): Assesses how well countries are managing their environmental responsibilities, focusing on air quality, water, biodiversity, and climate change.

-3. The Social Progress Index (SPI): Measures social and environmental outcomes such as health, education, personal rights, and sustainability.
+3. The Social Progress Index (SPI): Measures social and environmental outcomes such as health, education, personal rights, and ecosystem sustainability.

 Why Sustainability Indicators Matter